 Inefficiency arises in these models from sources apart from over-leveraging.
 First, promises only come in limited forms (like the non-contingent promises we have mostly assumed), preventing some kinds of insurance from being traded.
 In our example (or in a slight modification of it such as we shall shortly consider), agents of type B might want to buy insurance that pays off in state 2 from agents of type A. But if all contracts are non-contingent, that insurance is not available.
 Second, even if the promises could come in any form, their quantity and form are limited by the scarcity of collateral, as we saw in the last section.
-The scarcity of collateral will often shut down many financial markets altogether.
+The scarcity of collateral will often shut down many financial markets altogether, including the insurance market for state 2.
+This gives a compelling reason for the government to provide that insurance, effectively bailing people out in the down state.